bvds/andes/docs/guides/manager_guide/README.md

 <ul>
 <li>Status of Your Current Subscription - Whether you are using Space
 on a trial or are active.</li>
-<li>Subscription Period End - The date your Space subscriptiption ends.</li>
+<li>Subscription Period End - The date your Space subscription ends.</li>
 <li>Billing Tier - Indicates whether your subscription applies to your
 team, workforce, or enterprise.</li>
 <li>Contact Information - Who to contact who is responsible for maintaining